FRBCesab/.github/profile/README.md

 [![](https://raw.githubusercontent.com/frbcesab/.github/main/profile/banner-frbcesab_150dpi.png)](https://www.fondationbiodiversite.fr/en/about-the-foundation/le-cesab/)

-By encouraging the researchers groups to share the tools and databases developed as part of their work, the FRB-CESAB is supporting open science since the centre opened in 2010.
+By encouraging its groups of researchers to share the tools and databases developed as part of their work, the FRB-CESAB is supporting open science since the centre opened in 2010.

 <br/>

-🔗 **For a complete list of our tools and databases, visit <https://frbcesab.github.io>**
+🌐 **For a complete list of our tools and databases, visit <https://frbcesab.github.io>**

 <br/>